 Chances are you or someone you know has an Ambien story to tell.
-This popular prescription sleep aid has become notorious for the unusual adverse effects it has on some people, including sleep-eating, sleep-driving, memory lapses, hallucinations, odd behaviors, and accidents.
+This popular sleep aid has become famous for the odd adverse effects it has on some people.
+These have involved sleep-eating, sleep-driving, memory lapses, seeing things, odd acts, and accidents.

 Facts About Ambien

 Ambien (zolpidem) has gained widespread use as a fast-acting drug that helps those who struggle with insomnia.
 Ambien also called a Z-drug, is in the group of drugs called hypnotics.
 These work by their effect on the brain chemical, GABA.

 The effects of the drug cause an almost instant drugged, groggy feeling.
 Because it can make you feel unsteady, or even dizzy, you should go right to bed after taking it.
 The drug is only meant to be prescribed for short periods, such as one to two weeks.
 It is not to be used as a long-term solution for insomnia.